On this page

 Compass IoT received a Minimum Viable Product grant to develop their Integrated Transport Management System for use by traffic engineers, consultants, councils and state governments to understand how traffic moves.
-They bring together data feeds from connected vehicles alongside journey planning data in order to give real time visualization of traffic, as well as powerful insights on transport demand, mobility and usage.
+They bring together data feeds from connected vehicles alongside journey planning data in order to give real-time visualisation of traffic, as well as powerful insights on transport demand, mobility and usage.
 An independent traffic assessment has confirmed that Compass’ bus and car speed counts are accurate within a 99-100% range!

 Compass has taken full advantage of the entrepreneurial education available to them from their alma maters.
 They are alumni of UTS Startups, and of both the University of Sydney’s INCUBATE and Genesis programs.